CHAPTER 15

 1) Cottage food home operations existing prior to the ordinance codified in this chapter must obtain zoning clearance approval and a business license within thirty (30) days of the effective date of the ordinance.

-2) Cottage food home occupation businesses shall not operate before securing all required permits and approvals from the County of Los Angeles Department of Public Health.
+2) Cottage food home occupation businesses shall not operate before securing all required permits and approvals from the State of California, County of Los Angeles Department of Public Health, and City of Torrance.

 5) The cottage food operator must be a primary resident of the home where the cottage food home occupation business operates.
-A maximum of one (1) full-time employee, exclusive of family/household members, may be employed by the cottage food home occupation business at the residence.
+A maximum of one (1) full-time employee, exclusive of family/household members, may be employed by the cottage food home occupation business at the primary residence.
+Neither a property owner nor a tenant, in the case of a rental unit, may sublet or grant the use of any part of their property to anyone not living at the residence (whether for profit or nonprofit) for the purpose of a cottage food operation.

-7) Direct sales from the home shall not be conducted from an attached garage, accessory residential structure, or any place outside of the residential dwelling.
+7) Cottage food operations including but not limited to direct sales, fundraising, food distribution, or any other related food operation are allowed from the primary residence only and shall not be conducted from an attached/detached garage, accessory residential structure, or any place outside of the primary residential dwelling.

-8) On-site dining and customer loitering is prohibited.
+8) On-site dining and customer loitering are prohibited.
 No more than one (1) customer may be allowed at the site at any given time.

 10) Operation of the cottage food home occupation business shall not occupy any required parking for the residential dwelling, i.e., required garage parking.